midnightfeverrr/makaNUS/README.md

 ## Problems Encountered
 1. "expo-app-loading is deprecated in favor of expo-splash-screen" pops up when application is first ran because we are using AppLoading instead of SplashScreen.
 How we plan to handle: Use splashscreen for loading.
 2. Sign in with Google does not work in Login screen.
-It is said that auth is not supported in the environment How we plan to handle: More research to fix the problem.
+It is said that auth is not supported in the environment.
+How we plan to handle: More research to fix the problem.